Sohan-Suchdev/signal_synthesiser/README.md

-# Quant Signal Synthesizer: Machine Learning for Regime Detection
+# Quant Signal Synthesiser: Machine Learning for Trading
 ### A Meta-Labeling Framework using Random Forest & XGBoost to Filter Technical Strategies

-## 1. Executive Summary
+## 1. Summary
-This project applies **Meta-Labeling**—a technique popularized by Marcos Lopez de Prado—to improve the risk-adjusted returns of a simple technical trading strategy.
+This project applies **Meta-Labeling** to improve the risk-adjusted returns of a simple technical trading strategy.

 Instead of predicting price direction (which has a low signal-to-noise ratio), this project predicts the probability of trade success conditional on market regimes.
-By training Random Forest and XGBoost classifiers on "Market Weather" features (Volatility, VIX, Volume), the model learns to veto trades during high-risk conditions.
+By training Random Forest and XGBoost classifiers on "Market Weather" features (Volatility, VIX, Volume), the model learns to avoid trades during high-risk conditions.

 > **Key Result:** The XGBoost Model successfully identified the 2022 Bear Market regime, reducing the portfolio's Maximum Drawdown by **~250 basis points** compared to the S&P 500 benchmark and achieving positive returns while the market fell.